Ice-mourne/Clarity/README.md

 - DIM Dark Mode with custom color options
 - Improved Recoil Direction Display
 - UI reworks
-- And more upcoming features in the works (Check the [Discord](https://d2clarity.page.link/discord) for more details)
+- Additional features are constantly in the works (Check the [Discord](https://d2clarity.page.link/discord) for more details)

 # Can i get this extension on my browser store? - Yes, on the Chrome Web Store
 - Clarity is available for Chrome and other Chromium-Based Browsers like Opera, MS Edge, and Brave here: [Clarity, A DIM Companion](https://d2clarity.page.link/chrome)
-- Big thx to AE×GS from Massive Breakdown discord for paying 5$ fee needed for a Chrome developer account
-- Big thx to Icemourne from the Massive Breakdown discord for making me pay the $5 fee needed for a Chrome developer account
-- Readme was updated by my discord moderator Fading Shadow
-- Big thx to Fading Shadow for help with all descriptions and fixing mess i call my discord server

 # Does Clarity support mobile? - No
 - Unfortunately it doesn't work on mobile ever since we lost access to our firefox Developer account.